pawel-piwowar/home-assistant-thermometer/README.md

 ## Home Assistant configuration
 - Install Home Assistant (HA) : https://www.home-assistant.io/installation/ .
 - Install MQTT broker add-on in HA : https://haprofs.com/setting-up-mqtt-mosquitto-broker-home-assistant/
- Use "homeassistant.local" as broker name, note user and password used for connection.
+ Use "homeassistant.local" as broker name, remember user and password used for connection, it will be needed later.
 - Recommended : install: https://mqtt-explorer.com/ .
 Test if you can make a connection to MQTT broker (it will be also useful later for checking if end device is properly sending MQTT messages)
 - When everything is installed and thermometer device is operational and starts sending MQTT messages,